grafana/k6-docs/src/data/markdown/docs/02 javascript api/03 k6-crypto/02-createHMAC- algorithm- secret -.md

 ---
-title: "createHMAC( algorithm, secret )"
+title: 'createHMAC( algorithm, secret )'
-description: "Create an HMAC hashing object, allowing the user to add data to hash multiple times, and extract hash digests along the way."
+description: 'Create an HMAC hashing object, allowing the user to add data to hash multiple times, and extract hash digests along the way.'
 ---

 Creates a HMAC hashing object that can then be fed with data repeatedly, and from which you can extract a signed hash digest whenever you want.